Left Atrial Abnormality

 Diagnostic criteria

 There is notched or double peaked P wave in lead II.
-The notch is due to the delay of left atrial activation.

-> 120ms (normal P wave duration should be < 120ms).
+The P wave duration is generally > 120ms (normal P wave duration should be < 120ms).

 Observation of completely negative P wave in lead C1 (V1) supports the diagnosis of left atrial abnormality.